A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Introduction

 Surface codes also have a fermionic counterpart, built from MZMs rather than qubits~\cite{Maj_Ferm_Codes, MjFerm_Surface_Code, Maj_Triangle_Code2018, Realistic_MSC,Roadmap_to_MSCs, QC_with_MFCs}.
 These Majorana surface codes (MSCs) utilize the topological protection of MZMs and also enjoy partial protection of quantum information by fermion parity conservation~\cite{Maj_Ferm_Codes, Maj_Triangle_Code2018}.
 In certain physical setups, stabilizer measurements can also be performed in a single shot~\cite{MjFerm_Surface_Code, FPBC}; this is in contrast to qubit-based surface codes where this requires multiple gates and ancillas.
 Setups with large charging energies require fewer stabilizer measurements~\cite{Karzig_Majorana2017,QC_with_MFCs}.
 Additionally, MSCs have favourable error thresholds~\cite{Maj_Triangle_Code2018,Ferm_Error_Corr_2019}, and can be used for fault-tolerant fermionic computation~\cite{Maj_Triangle_Code2018} that allows considerable resource savings on fermionic simulation tasks~\cite{Bravyi_Kitaev_Fermionic_QC2002, Maj_Based_FQC2018}.

 The full range of MSC features are yet to be explored.
 Analogously to the bosonic (i.e., qubit-based) surface code, storing logical qubits in holes can achieve a logical CNOT gate by braiding the holes~\cite{Surface_Codes_Fowler_2012,MjFerm_Surface_Code,Roadmap_to_MSCs}.
 But other Clifford gates require measuring high-weight operators, or distilling ancilla states and implementing gadget circuits~\cite{MjFerm_Surface_Code,Roadmap_to_MSCs}.
-While braiding holes alone cannot achieve all Clifford gates, the study of twist defects may expand the gate set: In the bosonic surface code, braiding twists and holes can achieve all Clifford gates~\cite{Holes_Twists_SurfaceCode}, and in the bosonic Color Code~\cite{Bombin_Color_Codes} (closely related to the MSC~\cite{Maj_Ferm_Codes}), braiding twists alone can achieve the same.
+While braiding holes alone cannot achieve all Clifford gates, the study of twist defects may expand the gate set: In the bosonic surface code, braiding twists and holes can achieve all Clifford gates~\cite{Holes_Twists_SurfaceCode}, and in the bosonic Color Code~\cite{Bombin_Color_Codes} (closely related to the MSC~\cite{Maj_Ferm_Codes}), braiding twists alone can achieve the same~\cite{Bombin_twists_code_deformation}.
 This suggests that twists in MSCs are features worthy of exploration.

-Motivated by this, in this work we categorize the types of twist defects of the MSC and show how to use them for quantum computation.
+Motivated by this, in this work we establish the fundamental features and classification of twist defects in the MSC, and show how to use them for quantum computation.
 Besides highlighting features analogous to bosonic codes, we show that MSC twists can include ``logical MZMs"~\cite{Maj_Ferm_Codes,Maj_Triangle_Code2018}: fermion-parity-odd objects that can enhance the protection from ``microscopic" MZMs and enable fault-tolerant fermionic quantum computation.
 (Objects related to logical MZMs appeared also in other contexts~\cite{Akhmerov2010,Goldstein2012,Behrends2020,FPBC}.)
 The presence of both bosonic and fermionic twist features opens up two modes of fault-tolerant quantum computation that could be profitably combined.
 Our study of MSC twists also complements results on the classification and use of topological defects in the context of topological order~\cite{Defects_Abelian_states,Twist_Liquid,Twists_genons,Barkeshli_defects_gauging2019}.